-Park facilities include a playground, basketball court, pavilion, benches, boat launch, as well as the lake and ground.
-Activities include: boating, fishing, picnicking, walking and running.
-No swimming or camping is permitted.
+Park facilities include a playground, basketball court, public golf course, driving range, pavilion, benches, boat launch, as well as the lake.
+Activities include: boating, fishing, golfing, picnicking, walking and running.
+No swimming is permitted.

 Roseland Lake is a 96.4 acre natural lake fed by Muddy Brook, Mill Brook and two smaller unnamed streams.
 It drains into Shephard's Pond, which flows into the Little River and then to the Quinebaug River.
 Water quality has been an issue at Roseland Park, primarily due to high nitrates.

 Fishing: The pond is stocked each spring with catchable size brown and rainbow trout.
 It is reportedly good for black crappie, fair for largemouth bass, chain pickerel, yellow perch and sunfish.
 Ice fishing for panfish is popular.

 Roseland Park is dog friendly.
 Please remember, pets must be leashed at all times.
 Biodegradable bags are available for collecting dog deposits.

 The park is available to be reserved for weddings or parties.

 Upon entering this park, you agree that you are doing so at your own risk.
 You use the park facilities at your own risk.
 Neither the Trustees, the Trust or any park employee shall be responsible for any loss or damage, of any kind, to your person or property arising out of your use of this park or any of its equipment or facilities.

 Park recreation areas shall be open to the public daily between the hours of 7 a.m. and sunset from March 15 until November 30, and between the hours of 8 a.m. and sunset from December 1 until March 14.
 The Trustees or Park Manager reserves the right to close or alter normal operating hours for special events.

 Boats shall be launched from posted areas only.
 Use of boats are to conform to U.S. Coast Guard Boating regulations.